What is the Expo?

 What do students do at the Expo?

 Students can talk with employers and participate in workplace simulations.
 They also can sign up for mock interviews, which helps them sharpen their job-readiness skills, clarify their educational goals and practice effective communication.
 Workshops on resume writing and interviewing are also available.
+The 2021 Expo is adapted for the virtual environment.

 What is the PWA Breakfast?